oracle-devrel/terraform-oci-rsa-wazuh/README.md

 # OCI-RSA-TF-WAZUH
-This terraform stack deploys a Wazuh cluster to an Oracle Cloud Infrastructure (OCI) tenancy.
+This Terraform stack deploys a Wazuh cluster to an Oracle Cloud Infrastructure (OCI) tenancy.
 The stack uses the following OCI resources:
 - Compute
 - Identity and Access Management